bbidulock/xde-desktop/README.md

 ## xde-desktop

-Package xde-desktop-0.1.34 was released under GPL license 2015-12-09.
+Package xde-desktop-0.1.64 was released under GPL license 2015-12-12.

 This package provides a desktop for the XDE (X Desktop Environment).
-As with other XDE utilties, this package is intended on working with the wide range of lightweight window managers supported by the XDE.
+As with other XDE utilities, this package is intended on working with the wide range of lightweight window managers supported by the XDE.
-This desktop was originally written in perl(1) and was part of the xde-tools package, then later in `C` in the xde-ctools package.
+This desktop was originally written in perl(1) and was part of the xde-tools package, then later in "C" in the xde-ctools package.
 It has now been split off to a separate package for those that just want to run the desktop.

 ### Release

-This is the `xde-desktop-0.1.34` package, released 2015-12-09.
+This is the `xde-desktop-0.1.64` package, released 2015-12-12.
 This release, and the latest version, can be obtained from the GitHub repository at https://github.com/bbidulock/xde-desktop, using a command such as: